 2. Keep it simple

-When you choose a blog name always keep it simple, catchy, and memorable blog name.
+When you pick a great Blog name always keep it simple, catchy, and memorable blog name.
 The key point of writing a blog post is to get people to read it.
 So it definitely makes sense when they remember your blog and what you offer so that they can come back and read your content again and again.

 For example, you have a camera review blog and a visitor visit on your blog and he/she finds your content fantastic.
 Now, If your domain name is DSLRcamerablogreview.com, there’s a 99% chance the reader will forget your blog name.
 A much better creative option would be DSLRcamerareview.com.